njh0602/match_maker/README.md

   (uid 2, uid 4) matched!

-  * When the match is over, all queues and player memory are automatically destroyed
+  * When the match is over, all queues and player memory are automatically destroyed.
   * When the player expands to another queue, it wastes less memory because the pointer is expanded rather than copied.
 ~~~